Kappei Yamaguchi

-Mitsuo Yamaguchi (山口 光雄, Yamaguchi Mitsuo), known professionally as Kappei Yamaguchi (山口 勝平, Yamaguchi Kappei), is a Japanese actor, voice actor, and rakugoka affiliated with Gokū and 21st Century Fox.
+Mitsuo Yamaguchi (山口 光雄, Yamaguchi Mitsuo), known professionally as Kappei Yamaguchi (山口 勝平, Yamaguchi Kappei), is a Japanese actor, voice actor, and rakugoka currently affiliated with Gokū and formerly with 21st Century Fox.
 After making his voice acting debut in 1989 as the male version of Ranma Saotome in Ranma ½, Yamaguchi went on to other notable roles, including Inuyasha in Inuyasha and its sequel Yashahime, and L in Death Note.
 He currently voices Shinichi Kudo and Kaito Kid in Case Closed, Usopp in One Piece and Teddie in Persona 4.
-He is married and has a son, Ryunosuke, and a daughter, Akane.
-Ryunosuke and Akane are also voice actors, while the latter is also a rakugoka.
+He is married and has a son, Ryūnosuke, and a daughter, Akane.
+Ryūnosuke and Akane are also voice actors, while the latter is also a rakugoka.

 Biography

 Early life and education

 Yamaguchi was born in Fukuoka.
 He graduated from Fukuoka's prefectural Chikuzen High School.
 In 1984, Yamaguchi moved to Tokyo and entered the Tokyo Announce University College, a vocational school training various performers from voice actors to singers to announcers or even reporters and dancers.